TIMBER FLOORINGAdelaide's Number One Destination For Timber Flooring

 Australian Beech is renowned for its strength and versatility.
 Colouring ranges from cream to pale brown.

 Bamboo is an incredibly hardwearing material with excellent resistance to moisture and insects.
 The grain pattern varies from horizontal or vertical to strand woven.
 Subtle colour variations, ranging from a warm caramel to a lighter blonde.

 Blackbutt is a commonly grown hardwood, with straight grain and an even, consitant texture.

 Colouring ranges from cream to pale brown, often with a hint of pink.

 The Cypress is unique and is a very hard-wearing timber often with decorative knots.

 Featuring golden brown colours with from pale creams to yellow highlights.

 This timber has a straight grain with moderately coarse and even texture.
 The colouring is an attractive pale pink to red brown colour.

 French Oak is an imported close-grained hardwood.
-It is a very hard wearing and really luxurious timber.
+It is very hard wearing and a really luxurious timber.
 Colouring ranges from cream to pale brown.